 Freddy was using money from private investors to finance his deals.
 This meant that if Freddy’s business got involved in a lawsuit and lost, there was a chance of losing all his property and the investors' money.
 This would then lead to each of his investors suing him for the lost money.
-Common situations like this are why any real estate should consider using separate LLCs when dealing with joint ventures.
+Common situations like this are why any real estate should consider using separate LLCs when dealing with Joint Ventures.
 And yes, there's more.

-This obligation begins with the joint venture offer to third parties.
+This obligation begins with the Joint Venture offer to third parties.
 It continues throughout the agreement until the property is sold.

-You must always place the business or personal interests of your joint venture partners above your own.
+You must always place the business or personal interests of your Joint Venture partners above your own.
 You must steer clear of situations that might cause a conflict of interest or self-dealing for your personal gain.
 In a business such as Freddy’s, it is very easy to fall into conflict of interest traps.
-One of the partners could claim Freddy never devoted his best efforts to their deal because other joint venture deals under the same company were more lucrative.
+One of the partners could claim Freddy never devoted his best efforts to their deal because other Joint Venture deals under the same company were more lucrative.
 While he could argue that he’d never do such a thing, the investor's perception alone can motivate a lawsuit.

-Freddy could point out that he did not disclose his other joint venture arrangements with his investors.
+Freddy could point out that he did not disclose his other Joint Venture arrangements with his investors.
 This is a breach in itself because he did not disclose relevant information to the other partners.

 This requires that you act reasonably, in good faith, and without conflict of interest when making decisions for the business.
-For Freddy, there is a glaring conflict of interest when he’s trying to manage three joint ventures concurrently.
+For Freddy, there is a glaring conflict of interest when he’s trying to manage three Joint Ventures concurrently.
 In his current arrangement, he is managing all his joint venture contributions, income from the sale of property, and property expenses via one bank account.

 The truth is, lawsuits are not exclusively centered around issues related to business assets.
 They can also be fueled by how a business is run.
 Freddy’s business is currently a legal disaster waiting to happen.
 Joint venture investors like Freddy should structure their businesses inside LLCs instead.
 Doing this can limit these liability risks and prevent potentially ruinous lawsuits.